suneeta-mall/fable-flow/docs/getting-started/installation.md

   temp_dir: "./temp"
 ```

-> Note: The `config.yaml` file is optional.
-If not provided, Fable Flow will use default values.
-See the [Configuration Guide](configuration.md) for all available options.
+> Note: `config.yaml` is optional.
+Without it, Fable Flow uses default values.
+See the [Configuration Guide](configuration.md) for all options.

 ## Troubleshooting